 Woods` Synronous Multiplex system was the first ‘” wireless ” communication signal system on the railroad industry in 1887.
 Woods` called it the ” Silent watchman “.
 The device allowed station dispatchers to communicate by voice over telegraph wires, ultimately helping to speed up important communications and, subsequently, preventing crucial errors such as train accidents.
 Woods defeated Thomas Edison’s lawsuit that challenged his patent, and turned down Edison’s offer for a position with his new state of the art science laboratory at Menlo Park, New Jersey.
 Thereafter, Woods was often known as the “Black Edison.”

-After receiving the patent for the multiplex telegraph, Woods reorganized his Cincinnati company as the Woods Electric Co.
+After receiving the patent for the multiplex telegraph, Woods was assisted by venture capitalists that reorganized Woods Electric Co.
 In 1890, dissatisfied with board members, he moved his own research operations to New York City, where he was joined by a brother, Lyates Woods, who also had several inventions of his own.

 Woods’s next most important invention was the power conduit device in 1901, which is the basis of the so-called “third rail” currently used by electric-powered transit systems.
 From 1902 to 1905 the orginator of the Air-Brake George Westinghouse purchased Woods`s remarkable improved air brake systems.